StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/create-a-case-page-template.md

 <!-- md:permission `managePageTemplate` -->

-This topic provides step-by-step instructions for creating a [case page template](about-case-page-templates.md) in TheHive.

-Case page templates streamline page creation within cases in TheHive by automatically prefilling content.
+Create a [case page template](about-case-page-templates.md) in TheHive to streamline page creation within cases by automatically prefilling content.

-To import an existing case template from another organization or TheHive instance, refer to the [Import a Case Page Template](import-a-case-page-template.md) topic.
+To import an existing case template from another organization or TheHive instance, refer to [Import a Case Page Template](import-a-case-page-template.md).

 <h2>Procedure</h2>